ccie18643/PyDevCon/README.md

     main()
 ```

-### AsyncSSH - using batch of parallel workers per cpu core
+### AsyncSSH - batch of parallel connections handled by each of the cpu cores
 ```python
 import asyncio
 import asyncssh